 Individual states vary with respect to how many hours of training are required in order to practice under an esthetics or cosmetology license, but 600 hours of training is enough for a Basic Esthetician License in the majority of states.
 The National Coalition of Estheticians, Manufacturers/Distributors & Associations (NCEA) recommends the 1200-hour curriculum or its equivalent for NCEA certification.
 Holistic Skincare Practitioner Certification is also available from the Association for Holistic Skin Care Practitioners.

-According to the Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow by an impressive 40 percent through 2022.
+According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, there is increasing interest in skin treatments that promote relaxation and well-being, and employment of estheticians is predicted to grow 12 percent through 2024.
 Job opportunities will be better for estheticians who are able to provide a broad range of services, including treatments that require holistic skincare training.

 Holistic Skin Care Salary